helio-fm/helio-sequencer/Docs/readme.md

 In this documentation, I'll also try to save my time — and, hopefully, yours as well — and write it down as short and simple as I can (with lots of pictures).

-If you notice that something important is missing, send me an angry [email](mailto:peter.rudenko@gmail.com), or create a [PR](https://github.com/helio-fm/helio-workstation/pulls) on the Github.
+If you notice that something important is missing, which I'm pretty sure it is, send me an angry [email](mailto:peter.rudenko@gmail.com), or create a [PR](https://github.com/helio-fm/helio-workstation/pulls) on the Github.

 #### How to read this

-If you're starting out with Helio, just continue with the [Getting Started](Overview.md) page to learn the basic concepts of UI navigation, setting up the [orchestra pit](Overview.md#instruments), creating a project, [editing and arranging](Overview.md#editing-and-arranging) it and saving your work in the [version control](Overview.md#version-control).
+If you're starting out with Helio, just continue with the [Getting Started](getting-started.md) page to learn the basic concepts of UI navigation, setting up the [orchestra pit](getting-started.md#instruments), creating a project, [editing and arranging](getting-started.md#editing-and-arranging) it and saving your work in the [version control](getting-started.md#version-control).

-Otherwise, you might find useful the [editing and arranging tips](TipsAndTricks.md).
-The majority of all the nifty tools and hacks will described there.
+Otherwise, you might find useful the [editing tips](tips-and-tricks.md): the majority of all the nifty tools and hacks will be described there.

-If you've already tinkered with Helio for a while, you'll probably only need the [hotkeys](Hotkeys.md) section.
+If you've already tinkered with Helio for a while, you'll probably only need the [hotkeys](hotkeys.md) section.

 ## Installation